 Introduction

-This comprehensive guide aims to provide valuable insights and practical strategies to support teenagers facing mental health issues.
-We will explore common mental health problems, the importance of early intervention, and present coaching as an approach you can take to make a positive impact to help prevent the onset of mental health issues for teenagers.
+This comprehensive guide provides valuable insights and practical strategies to support teenagers facing mental health issues.
+We will explore common mental health problems, the importance of early intervention, and present coaching as an approach you can take to make a positive impact in helping prevent the onset of mental health issues for teenagers.

 Statistics for Teenage Mental Health Issues in the UK

 Anxiety and depression were the most common mental health issues.
-The Guardian reported in August 2024, that 3 children and young people in the UK are referred to CAMHS every minute - almost 4000 a week - for anxiety-related mental health problems.
+The Guardian reported in August 2024, that 3 children and young people in the UK are referred to the Child and Adolescent Mental Health Services (CAMHS) every minute - almost 4000 a week - for anxiety-related mental health problems.

 These numbers although high are underreported and it is suspected that mental health issues in teenagers are even higher than this.

-This data underscores the importance of addressing mental health proactively.
+This data highlights the importance of addressing mental health proactively.
 Schools, settings and communities must allocate resources and training to support young people effectively.

 How Does This Relate to the Rest of the World?

-Teenage mental health problems are not just a UK-specific issue; it is a global concern.
+Teenage mental health problems are not just a UK-specific issue, but is a global concern.
 Studies from various countries indicate similar trends, with rising rates of anxiety, depression, and other mental health problems among teenagers.
 The World Health Organization (WHO) reports that mental health conditions account for 16% of the global burden of disease and injury in people aged 10-19.

-Globally depression and anxiety are among the leading causes of illness and disability among adolescents, and suicide is among the leading causes of death in people aged 15–19 years.
-Half of all mental health disorders in adulthood start by age 14, but most cases are undetected and untreated.
+Globally, depression and anxiety are among the leading causes of illness and disability among adolescents, and suicide is among the leading causes of death in people aged 15–19 years.
+Half of all mental health disorders in adulthood start by age 14, with most cases going undetected and untreated.

 This global perspective highlights the need for shared best practices to address teenage mental health effectively.